maersdal/the-sequence-is-key/readme.md

 A DSL for a limited subset of Linear Temporal Logic

+Ideally you have idempotent data, and will never need this library.
+But hey, the real world is messy.
 ### Whom this library is for

 You have a sequence of data entering from somewhere.
 But there is something special about this data;